 Professor, Department of Mechanical and Aerospace Engineering, University at Buffalo

-Professor Chung received her Ph.D. degree in Materials Science from Massachusetts Institute of Technology (MIT) and her B.S. degree from Caltech.
-She is ranked by the 2020 Stanford University study to be No. 14 among 177931 materials scientists in the world (living and deceased), No. 1 among those that are female, and No. 1 among those that are ethnic Chinese.
-She is a pioneer and international leader in the field of multifunctional structural materials.
-She has authored or coauthored over 600 archival peer-reviewed journal papers, and 10 books.
-Her Google Scholar h-index is 101, with 37,803 citations (viewed on 8/29/21).
+Professor Chung of University at Buffalo, The State University of New York, received her Ph.D. degree in Materials Science from MIT and her B.S. degree from Caltech.
+She is ranked by the 2021 Stanford University study (based on citations) to be No. 1 in the world in the field of Building and Construction.
+She is a pioneer and international leader in research on multifunctional structural materials.
+She has authored or coauthored >600 archival journal papers, and 10 books, with ~40,000 citations (Google Scholar).
 Chung is Fellow of ASM International and American Carbon Society.
-She received the Pettinos Award (a triennial international research award, 1 person each time) from the American Carbon Society and an Honorary Doctorate Degree from University of Alicante, Spain.
+She received the Pettinos Award (an international research award) from the American Carbon Society and an Honorary Doctorate Degree from University of Alicante, Spain.

 Event Date: May 12, 2022 at 3:30 PM